Qiskit/qiskit-aer/CONTRIBUTING.md

    *docstring* accordingly.
 3. If it makes sense for your change that you have added new tests that cover the changes.
-4. Ensure that if your change has an end user facing impact (new feature, deprecation, removal etc) that you have added a reno release note for that change and that the PR is tagged for the changelog.
+4. Ensure that if your change has an enduser-facing impact (new feature, deprecation, removal, etc.), you have added a reno release note for that change and that the PR is tagged for the changelog.

 ### Changelog generation

 The changelog is automatically generated as part of the release process automation.
 This works through a combination of the git log and the pull request.
-When a release is tagged and pushed to github the release automation bot looks at all commit messages from the git log for the release.
+When a release is tagged and pushed to GitHub, the release automation bot looks at all commit messages from the git log for the release.
 It takes the PR numbers from the git log (assuming a squash merge) and checks if that PR had a `Changelog:` label on it.
 If there is a label it will add the git commit message summary line from the git log for the release to the changelog.

-If there are multiple `Changelog:` tags on a PR the git commit message summary line from the git log will be used for each changelog category tagged.
+If there are multiple `Changelog:` tags on a PR, the git commit message summary line from the git log will be used for each changelog category tagged.

 The current categories for each label are as follows: